KAIST19/GitHub/README.md

 > The [base branch](#base-branch) for new pull requests and code commits in a repository.
 Each repository has at least one branch, which Git creates when you initialize the repository.
 The first branch is usually called main, and is often the default branch.

+## Merge

+> Merging takes the changes from one [branch](#branch) (in the same repository or from a fork), and applies them into another.
+This often happens as a "pull request" (which can be thought of as a request to merge), or via the command line.
+A merge can be done through a pull request via the GitHub.com web interface if there are no conflicting changes, or can always be done via the command line.

+## Merge conflict

+> A difference that occurs between merged branches.
+Merge conflicts happen when people make different changes to the same line of the same file, or when one person edits a file and another person deletes the same file.
+The merge conflict must be resolved before you can merge the branches.

 ## Pull request

 > Pull requests are proposed changes to a [repository](#repository) submitted by a user and accepted or rejected by a repository's collaborators.
 Like issues, pull requests each have their own discussion forum.